AlphaSentra/alphasentra-core/README.md

 Alphagora is a hybrid trading system that combines ETF sector rotation with mean-reversion strategies, aiming to capture growth while limiting volatility through asymmetric returns.

 ## Install Packages
-To run this script, you need to make sure of the following steps.
+To run this script, you need to make sure of the following steps:

 ### 📌 Step 1: Make sure Python is installed via Homebrew
 `brew install python`